 Vendimia de uvas de Mencía en un viñedo de la bodega Saiñas en Galicia, mostrando el corte del racimo.
 Cajas rojas llenas de uvas en un viñedo en pendiente, con montañas y nubes en el fondo en la Ribeira Sacra.

-The Mencía grape is a red grape variety native to the northwest of the Iberian Peninsula, known for its prominent role in the wine-growing regions of Ribeira Sacra and El Bierzo, although it is also grown in other areas such as Valdeorras and Monterrei in Galicia, as well as in parts of northern Portugal.
+The Mencía grape is a red variety native to the northwest of the Iberian Peninsula, with a key presence in Ribeira Sacra and El Bierzo.
+It is also grown in areas such as Valdeorras and Monterrei, as well as in the north of Portugal, reflecting its versatility and unique character.

-During the phylloxera epidemic at the end of the 19th century, many Mencía vines were devastated.
-However, the variety recovered thanks to grafting techniques and the efforts of local winegrowers.
-In recent decades, Mencía has experienced a renaissance, gaining recognition both nationally and internationally for the quality of its wines.
+At the end of the 19th century, phylloxera hit the Mencía vines hard, but their recovery was possible thanks to grafting on resistant rootstocks and the efforts of winegrowers.
+In recent years, Mencía has positioned itself as one of the most valued grapes inside and outside Spain, thanks to the quality of its wines.

-José Antonio García is renowned for his high-quality wines from century-old vines in El Bierzo, while in Ribeira Sacra, Saíñas and Clarabal he stands out for his focus on organic and low-intervention viticulture, while Lagar do Vento stands out for regenerative viticulture.
+In El Bierzo, José Antonio García produces wines from century-old vines that reflect a family tradition, while in Ribeira Sacra, projects such as Saíñas and Clarabal opt for organic and low-intervention practices, and Lagar do Vento stands out for its regenerative viticulture.

 12 products Filters